-Veterinary Ayurvedic text books explain a variety of edible products with indication of the different properties suitable for animals of a given temperament, comportment and health status, living in a particular climate and at a particular time of the day.
+Veterinary Ayurvedic text books explain a variety of edible products with indication of the different properties suitable for animals of a given temperament. comportment and health status, living in a particular climate and at a particular time of the day.
 A feed which is considered safe for a healthy animal may complicate another with a disease.
 Horses were never fed with grass, as it was said to weaken the vitality.
 Barley, beans and butter were considered good for pregnant mares.
-Sea salt is said to cure gastric disturbances, venous diseases and horses with sleeping difficulties, but it was not recommended for very old or very young horses. ??Blondeau, 1972; ??azars, 1994).
+Sea salt is said to cure gastric disturbances, venous diseases and horses with sleeping difficulties, but it was not recommended for very old or very young horses.
+(Blondeau, 1972; Mazars, 1994).

-In addition to medicines, Ayurveda also supports the administration of tonics and stimulants (rasayana), and aphrodisiacs (vajikarana) for enhancing general health.
+In addition to medicines.
+Avurveda also supports the administration of tonics and stimulants (rasayana), and aphrodisiacs (vajikarana) for enhancing general health.
 There were rasayana elixirs prescribed to strengthen animals and also for disease prevention.

-A mixture of Asparagus racemosus, Emblicaofficinalis, Terminaliabellerica, Terminaliachebula, Tinosporacordifolia and Zingiberofficinale and a piece of buffalo horn based on aconite and three peppers was widely in use for extending the life span of horses.
+Α mixture of Asparagus racemosus, Emblicaofficinalis.
+Terminaliabellerica.
+Terminaliachebula, Tinosporacordifolia and Zingiberofficinale and a piece of buffalo horn based on aconite and three peppers was widely in use for extending the life span of horses.

 Charaka Samhita (Siddhisthana, XI, 20-26) gives the formula for an enema mixture which can be used in elephants, camels, cattle, horses and sheep.
-The basic mixture contains a combination of Acoruscalamus, Glycyrrhizaglabra, Piper longum, Randaspinosa and Saussurealappa.
+The basic mixture contains a combination of Glycyrrhizaglabra, Piper Acoruscalamus,

+Randaspinosa and Saussurealappa.
 A dozen of other plants are to be added to the basic ingredients for elephant enemas.
-For cattle, Buteamonosperma, Cedrusdeodara and Terminaliachebula should be added to the basic mixture.
-For Horses, Baliospermummontanum or Croton tiglium ??Sharma, 1983) should be the addition to the base.
+For cattle, Buteamonosperma.
+Cedrusdeodara and Terminaliachebula should be the basic mixture.
+For Horses.
+Baliospermummontanum or Croton tiglium (Sharma, 1983) should be the addition to the base.

 There are Traditional Ayurvedic alternatives to tonics, fortifiers and digestives, as well as anti-parasitic and antifungal products, most of which are polyvalent due to the multiplicity of ingredients in them.
 A stomachic and tonic containing 59 ingredients is manufactured by a company in Bangaluru, India, which is recommended for digestive disorders in animals.
+The main ingredients are Aeglemarmelos, Aguilariaagallocha, Buteamonosperma, Centratherumanthelminticum, Curcuma longa, Ferula narthex, Moringaoleifera, Piper longum, Punicagranatum, Terminaliachebula, Terminaliabellerica, Tinosporacordifolia, Trachyspermumammi and Zingiberofficinale, all of which are aperitive, digestive, stomachic and anthelmintic as perAyurvedic text books (Mazars, 1994).
+An ointment for sprains and sores is prepared from a Abrusprecatorius, mixture of Acoruscalamus, Celastruspaniculatus, Hyoscyamusniger, Moringaoleifera, Nardostachysjatamansi, Ocimum sanctum, Saussurealappa and Vitexnegundo.
+The combination is mixed with extracts of Anacyclus pyrethrum, Colchicum Curcuma amada, Gloriosasuperba, Litseasebifera, Myricanagi and Neriumodorum.
+(Chopra et al., 1956; Ambasta, 1986).

 Nardostachysjatamansi mixed with the oil of Hyoscyamusnigercan be used as an antineuritic.

-Ocimumtenuisorum and Vitexnegundo can be used for wound dressing.
+Ocimumtenuiflorum and Vitexnegundo can be used for wound dressing.